Last Updated on October 30, 2023

 Localized pain, warmth and tenderness may be elicited with manual palpation.
 Bruits of the tibia or skull may be noted in severe cases.

-A tender soft tissue mass may be seen in malignant tumor.
+A tender soft tissue mass may be seen in a malignant tumor.

 Complications of Paget disease

-Another problem with fractures in Paget disease is non union [up to 40%] and refracture at the same sites are much more common in due the disease itself affecting developing callus.
+Another problem with fractures in Paget disease is nonunion [up to 40%] and refracture at the same sites are much more common due to the disease affecting developing callus.

-Osteosarcoma is the most common type of pagetic sarcoma (50-60%), followed by fibrosarcoma (20-25%), chondrosarcoma (10%), and sarcoma of myeloid and mesenchymal elements.
+Osteosarcoma is the most common type of pagetic sarcoma, followed by fibrosarcoma, chondrosarcoma, and sarcoma of myeloid and mesenchymal elements.

-Malignant change in Paget disease should be suspected in following situations.
+Malignant change in Paget disease should be suspected in the following situations.